Starting a blog is pretty easy. Making money from a website? Not quite as easy. But we’ll get to that.

 If you take the “Ready, Fire, Aim!” approach so common to excited entrepreneurs, you’ll end up overwhelmed and frustrated.
 Find a how-to blogging course like this one – one that has a community and a place to ask questions – and you’ll save yourself tons of stress and meet your goals way faster.

-If you’re going to insist on being like me and learning your lessons the hard way,
+If you’re going to insist on being like me and learning your lessons the hard way, at least listen to a few episodes of my podcast for blogging newbies.

 Also – you need realistic expectations.
 Here’s How Much Money I Make Blogging, and there’s a link in there to an article that explains different income thresholds and what it takes to get there.